Max-Durbin-Schaefer/ANT-WIKI/Areas/SCP/SCP.md

 ![tra location](./locationAnt.PNG)

 TRA - denotes a storage location.\
-1206 - the sts associated to a rack, 3rd digit is always 0 for the rack, if it were one the 4 digits refer to the sts in the rack.\
+1206 - the sts associated to a rack, 3rd digit is always 0 for the rack.\
 X006 - horizontal position on rack\
 Y01 - vertical position on rack\
 Z11 - side